frankstack/CQF/README.md

 **CQF - FINAL MARK: 83/100**

+To double check the final marks, please see the 'Result Letter and Certificate' folder.
-(Official listing as a CQF holder can be verified at: https://www.cqf.com/why-cqf/global-alumni/alumni-listing/y?page=1)
+(Moreover, official listing as a CQF holder can be verified at: https://www.cqf.com/why-cqf/global-alumni/alumni-listing/y?page=1)

 Each folder have: